Wells Fargo fails community lending test over 'discriminatory' practices

 "Violations across multiple lines of business within the bank (resulted) in significant harm to large numbers of consumers," the OCC wrote in the report.

-The "needs to improve" rating is based on a review of practices between 2009 and 2012, but will affect Wells Fargo adversely going forward because it will result in sanctions and the potential loss of business.
+The "needs to improve" rating is based on a review of practices between 2009 and 2012, and many of them have been resolved.
+But the rating will affect Wells Fargo adversely going forward because it will result in sanctions and the potential loss of business.
 Wells Fargo warned that some states, counties and municipalities can only work with lenders that have a "satisfactory" rating or higher.

 Wells Fargo (WFC) said the downgrade will cause new restrictions and limitations on its ability to conduct acquisitions and could slow approval for opening bank branches.
 Wells Fargo said it may also lose expedited processing of applications to relocate branches or sell debt.